tom-bjorkholm/wizard-ui-bridge/wizard_ui_bridge/README_pypi.md

-A wizard asks a series of questions and turns the answers into something, often a configuration file. `WizardUiBridge` is the interface it asks through, so the same wizard runs on a plain console, on a full-screen [Textual](https://pypi.org/project/textual/) user interface, on a graphical user interface you write yourself, or on a scripted bridge in your tests.
+A wizard asks a series of questions and turns the answers into something, often a configuration file. `WizardUiBridge` is the interface it asks through, so the same wizard runs on a plain console, on a full-screen [Textual](https://pypi.org/project/textual/) user interface, in a graphical user interface (Tkinter through the companion package below, or a toolkit you write a bridge for yourself), or on a scripted bridge in your tests.

 ## Tk companion